shnitish/nitish81299.github.io/_posts/2019-10-13-Hacktoberfest.md

 * Step 1: Make sure you have a [github](https://github.com) account.
 * Step 2: Register yourself for [hacktoberfest.](https://hacktoberfest.digitalocean.com)
 * Step 3: If you are completely new then [this](https://github.com/firstcontributions/first-contributions) might be helpful for you.
 Just go along with the readme and you will end up making your first pull request on github.
-If you don't register yourself for hacktoberfest then you pull requests may not be counted.
+If you don't register yourself for hacktoberfest then your pull requests may not be counted.
 * Step 4: Check the status of your pull request in the profile section of the hacktoberfest website.
-* Step 5: If you are successful in making 4 PR before their t-shirts and october runs out(LOL) then you will get the mail from them regarding shipping details.
+* Step 5: If you are successful in making 4 PR before their t-shirts and october runs out (LOL) then you will get the mail from them regarding shipping details.
 I've also included the screenshot of the mail I got.

-Now you have made your first PR, next you can search issues on github with the tag `hactoberfest` or you can make contributions to you own project.
-You are only 3 pull requests away from getting you free t-shirt.
+Now you have made your first PR, next you can search issues on github with the tag `hactoberfest` or you can make contributions to your own projects.
+You are only 3 pull requests away from getting yourself a free t-shirt.

 ![mail](https://user-images.githubusercontent.com/39915361/66716172-7f924a00-ede8-11e9-97ad-52bc3f14743c.png)
 )